 A doctor might prescribe Adderall for you if you’re struggling with ADHD or narcolepsy.
 In fact, it’s an effective prescription amphetamine.
-In contrast, it’s a subject of substance abuse on college campuses and beyond.
+In contrast, it’s a subject of substance use on college campuses and beyond.
 What are Adderall addiction symptoms, and how can you get help from an Adderall addition treatment program in North Carolina?

 How Adderall Works